subvolume/And-Away/Development-Progress.md

 ---

-#### Step 7: Clean Up Category Management
+#### Step 7: Clean Up Category Management ✅
-**Goal**: Implement centralized CategoryRegistry system **Status**: 🟡 Ready to Start
+**Goal**: Implement centralized CategoryRegistry system **Status**: ✅ Complete

-**What we'll create**:
+**What we created**:
-- [ ] `CategoryRegistry.swift` - Centralized category definitions
+- [x] `CategoryRegistry.swift` - Centralized category definitions with colors, icons, keywords
-- [ ] Move category colors from SearchResultsView to registry
+- [x] Moved category colors from SearchResultsView to CategoryRegistry
-- [ ] Implement provider-agnostic category mapping
+- [x] Implemented provider-agnostic category mapping system
-- [ ] Support for unknown/fallback categories
+- [x] Added support for unknown/fallback categories with proper color defaults

-**Why we need this**: Currently category colors and definitions are scattered across multiple files.
-Our API planning calls for a centralized CategoryRegistry system.
+- [x] Updated MockPlacesService and SearchResultsView to use CategoryRegistry
+- [x] Created comprehensive SwiftUI preview using ListItem component
+- [x] Eliminated scattered category logic across multiple files

-**How we'll know it's done**: All category logic lives in one place, easy to add new categories
+**Result**: All category management is now centralized in one location, making it easy to add new categories and maintain consistency across the app

 ---